tam4m0/xrd/CODE_OF_CONDUCT.md

 **Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+No public or private interaction with the people involved is allowed during this period.
 Violating these terms may lead to a permanent ban.

 ### 3. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Demonstrating a pattern of violation of community standards.

 **Consequence**: A permanent ban from any sort of public interaction within the community.